vitreo12/omni/docs/06_struct.md

     vec.y = y
     vec.z = z

-#This def will act equivalently as the previous one.
-The types of vec, x, y, z will be inferred.
+#This def will act equivalently as the previous one:
+#the types of vec, x, y, z will be inferred.
-#Of course, if this method gets call to a struct that doesn't have the x/y/z fields, this will throw an error.
+#Of course, if this method is called on a struct that doesn't have
+#the x/y/z fields, this will throw an error.
 def setValuesAlternative(vec, x, y, z):
     vec.x = x
     vec.y = y